-It’s a powerful laptop that has processors ranging from i3 to the top of the range i7 processos, depending on the model you buy.
+It’s a powerful laptop that has processors ranging from i3 to the top-of-the-range i7 processors, depending on the model you buy.

 Apple laptops tend to stick to the USB-C port, but the XPS has this as well as USB 3.0 and an SD Card port!

-You can easily fit it into your backpacks and it won’t take up too much space.
+You can easily fit it into your backpack and it won’t take up too much space.
 Despite its slimness, the Air packs a punch with its processing power.

 You can buy a model with a 265 GB hard drive, but I would recommend this for digital nomads who need to store a lot of files.
-Otherwise the 128 GB model should suffice.
+Otherwise, the 128 GB model should suffice.

-I noticed a drop-off in the performance of my PCs after a few days, which has never been the case with my MacBooks!
+I noticed a drop-off in the performance of my PCs after a few years, which has never been the case with my MacBooks!

 Best Convertible Laptops

 In theory, these should be the best laptops for travelling.
-They combine usability with functionality, making them a great choice, if you want to do some work, and relax and watch a few videos.
+They combine usability with functionality, making them a great choice, if you want to do some work, or relax and watch a few videos.

 They are also lightweight and easy to store, which is ideal if you want to travel light.
-If you want to do business or use high-end softwre such as Adobe Photoshop, I would recommend a more powerful laptop.
+If you want to do business or use high-end software such as Adobe Photoshop, I would recommend a more powerful laptop.

 If you simply want an affordable travel computer to take with you on your trip, then a convertible laptop is a good choice.
 They will allow you to browse the web and keep in contact with loved ones around the world, with no difficulty!

-|Lenovo Yoga 910||$939||13.9 Inches||10 Hours||8 GB||256 GB|
+|Lenovo Yoga 910||$939||13.9 inches||10 hours||8 GB||256 GB|

-|Microsoft Surface Pro 4||$759||12.3 Inches||9 Hours||4 GB||128 GB|
+|Microsoft Surface Pro 4||$759||12.3 inches||9 hours||4 GB||128 GB|

-Lenovo Yoga 910
+Lenovo Yoga 7i

 The price is reasonable, but if you want to save a bit of cash, you can get the cheaper 710 model instead.

-It’s perfect for travellers who are always on the go, and want to use the 2 in 1 convertability to their advantage!
+It’s perfect for travellers who are always on the go, and who want to use the 2 in 1 convertibility to their advantage!

-Microsoft Surface Pro 4
+Microsoft Surface Pro X